Blackwater (Game of Thrones): Plot

 Davos leads Stannis's fleet into Blackwater Bay.
 Grand Maester Pycelle gives Cersei a poison to use should Stannis take the city.
 Outside the Red Keep, Bronn's carousing is soured by the Hound; their tension is interrupted by bells, indicating Stannis's fleet has been spotted.
 Varys brings Tyrion a map of the tunnels beneath King's Landing.
 King Joffrey leads his forces from the Red Keep and orders Sansa to kiss his sword, vowing to use it to kill Stannis.
 The noble ladies and children shelter at Maegor's Holdfast under Ser Ilyn Payne's watch.
 Cersei drunkenly mocks Sansa's innocence, warning she will be raped if the city falls.

 Stannis's fleet is confronted by a single unmanned ship, which Davos realizes too late is a trap: the ship, rigged with explosive "wildfire", kills scores of Stannis's men, seemingly including Davos and his son Matthos.
 Stannis orders his surviving army to attack the vulnerable Mud Gate.
 The defenders are routed; Lancel, injured, retreats to the Holdfast.
+Having never experienced a real battle, Joffrey is too scared to lead his men in a counterattack, disheartening the soldiers.
 Set on edge by his childhood fear of fire and disgusted by Joffrey's cowardice, the Hound deserts his post and renounces his allegiance to the Lannisters.
 Stannis himself storms the battlements as his men employ a battering ram.
 Cersei nearly learns Shae's true origins, while Sansa realizes Ser Ilyn's orders: to kill her and Cersei if the city falls.

 Cersei orders Lancel to bring Joffrey to safety; frightened, Joffrey orders Ser Mandon Moore to take command.
 Tyrion rouses the defenders and leads them through a tunnel from Varys's map, flanking the Baratheon army from behind.
 Lancel demands the king return to battle, causing Cersei to assault him and depart with Prince Tommen.
 Sansa rallies the panicked ladies but is convinced by Shae to flee to her quarters.
 The Hound, hiding in Sansa's quarters, offers to take her north, but she appears to refuse.

 Tyrion's men defeat the surprised Baratheon forces before facing a larger group of Stannis's men.
 Tyrion is slashed across the face by Ser Mandon, who is killed by Tyrion's squire, Podrick Payne.
 On the Iron Throne, Cersei tells Tommen a story about "the mother lion and her little cub", referencing House Lannister and Cersei's relationship with her children.
 As Tyrion falls unconscious, he witnesses a surprise cavalry assault on Stannis’s army, led by Tyrion's father Tywin.
 Stannis unsuccessfully orders his men to stand their ground as he is dragged to safety.
 Cersei, about to give Tommen the poison, is startled by Tywin, who declares they have won.